chrisryan91/JavaScript-Mini-Arcade/README.md

 ## User Stories

-- First Time User:
+### First Time User:

--- I want to know how to play the game.
+- I want to know how to play the game.
--- I want to be able to choose an easy setting.
+- I want to be able to choose an easy setting.
--- I want to be able to test my memory skills.
+- I want to be able to test my memory skills.
--- I want my score to be shown and saved
+- I want my score to be shown and saved

-- Returning User:
+### Returning User:

--- I want to be able to increase difficulty.
+- I want to be able to increase difficulty.
--- I want to be able to continually challenge myself.
+- I want to be able to continually challenge myself.
--- I want to be able to see my previous high score.
+- I want to be able to see my previous high score.
--- I want to be able to beat my highscore.
+- I want to be able to beat my high score.

 ## Design
 ### Fonts